 GLASGOW–ALLOWAY–BELFAST, NORTHERN IRELAND.
 On this morning’s orientation drive through Scotland’s largest city, see the fine 12th-century cathedral, imposing university buildings, and elegant Georgian squares, built by wealthy tobacco barons.
 Later, stop at Alloway, the birthplace of Robert Burns, before boarding the FERRY for the Irish Sea crossing to Belfast.

-BELFAST–GIANT’S CAUSEWAY–DERRY–BELLEEK–DRUMCLIFF, IRELAND–SLIGO.
+BELFAST–GIANT’S CAUSEWAY–DERRY–BELLEEK–SLIGO, IRELAND.
 Take the scenic route along the Antrim Coast to awe-inspiring GIANT’S CAUSEWAY, then let the province’s story unfold as you head for the city of Derry.
-Later, visit BELLEEK POTTERY, renowned for its exquisite cream-colored Parian china.
-At Drumcliff, see the grave of native son and poet W.B.
-Yeats before arriving in Sligo, tonight’s destination.
+Later, visit BELLEEK POTTERY, renowned for its exquisite cream-colored Parian china, before arriving in Sligo, tonight’s destination.